volkamerlab/opencadd/docs/developers.rst

 How the package will be structured
 ----------------------------------

-Contributing to superposer
+Contributing to opencadd
 -----------------------------------

 First of all, thank you for considering making this project better.

-You can help to make superposer better by raising an issue to report a bug or suggest a feature which is not implemented yet.
+You can help to make opencadd better by raising an issue to report a bug or suggest a feature which is not implemented yet.
 You can also create a new feature and add it via a Pull Request.

 How Pull Requests work
 ----------------------

-1. Fork the ``superposer`` repository into your profile.
+1. Fork the ``opencadd`` repository into your profile.
 Now you have your own copy of the repository.
 2. Clone the repository.
-Run ``clone https://github.com/<your_username>/superposer`` in your terminal.
+Run ``clone https://github.com/<your_username>/opencadd`` in your terminal.
 3. Create a new branch to work on: ``git checkout -b meaningful-branch-name``.
 4. Make your changes.
 5. Add, commit and push your change to your forked repository.
 6. Click on ``Create pull request`` Button.
 7. Follow the template given there.
 Be aware of the requirements_.

-The ``superposer`` team will review the pull request and if there are no flaws it will be merged to the ``master`` branch.
+The ``opencadd`` team will review the pull request and if there are no flaws it will be merged to the ``master`` branch.
 If there are some flaws, the team will request you to fix them.

 .. _requirements: